Trey Burke: Awards and honors

 Burke was named a first-team All-American by Sporting News on March 11.
 On the same day, he also earned Big Ten Conference Men's Basketball Player of the Year in 2013 and was a unanimous 2012–13 All-Big Ten 1st team selection.
 On March 12, the U.S. Basketball Writers Association named Burke as District V Player of the Year on its 2012–13 Men's All-District V (OH, IN, IL, MI, MN, WI) Team, based upon voting from its national membership.
 On March 18, the USBWA named Burke to its All-American first team.
 On March 19, Sports Illustrated named Burke to its All-American first team and as its National Player of the Year.
 On March 20 Burke was named to the CBSSports.com All-American first team.
 He was named to the National Association of Basketball Coaches Division I All‐District 7 first team on March 26, as selected and voted on by member coaches of the NABC, making him eligible for the State Farm Coaches’ Division I All-America team.
 On that same day, he was selected to the 21-man 2013 Lute Olson All-America Team.
 On March 28, he was named first team All-American by the NABC.
 On April 1, Burke was named first team All-American by the Associated Press, tying with Otto Porter for the most first-place votes and most total points.
 On that same day, he was one of four Big Ten players named to the 10-man Wooden All-American team of finalists for the Wooden Award.
 Burke became the fifth Consensus All-American (Cazzie Russell, Rickey Green, Gary Grant and Chris Webber) in school history.
 On April 4, Burke won the Bob Cousy Award and was named Associated Press College Basketball Player of the Year.
 On April 5, Burke won the Oscar Robertson Trophy from the USBWA as well as the John R. Wooden Award.
 On April 7, he won the NABC Player of the Year and Naismith College Player of the Year awards, giving him a sweep of the four major player of the year awards.
 Burke was named team MVP.

+On January 23, 2026, Burke's jersey (#3) was honored and hung from the rafters at Crisler Center, becoming the sixth jersey to be honored in Michigan program history, and the first men's basketball player to receive the recognition in 20 years.